Skip to content

 },

-You could instead replace the installation command with the PowerShell App Deployment Toolkit or directly referencing the application installer; however, Install.ps1 provides a simple approach to installing an application while providing some additional features.
+You can replace the installation command with the PowerShell App Deployment Toolkit or directly referencing the application installer; however, Install.ps1 provides a simple approach to installing an application while providing some additional features.

 Install.json defines details for the application installer and important install tasks including the application installer silent install arguments: